 Hydration is also key to maintaining skin moisture and addressing dryness which is a common menopausal skin issue.
 Drinking sufficient water throughout the day can significantly improve your skin’s hydration.

 Regular physical activity improves blood circulation which helps to deliver oxygen and nutrients to your skin.
-Exercise can also help manage stress which can exacerbate skin problems.
+Exercise can also help manage stress which can worsen skin problems.
 Furthermore, it helps maintain bone density and muscle mass, which indirectly supports your face and skin structure.

 Quit Smoking & Limit Alcohol